 The internet continues to create new opportunities for savvy entrepreneurs, particularly when it comes to starting an online business.
 The costs have the potential to be smaller compared to brick-and-mortar organizations, and the audience that your products or services can reach is vast.

-While opening an online small business has its advantages — working for yourself, lower overhead costs, fewer barriers to entry and access to a global consumer base — you’ll still need to carefully consider the products and services you want to offer and possibly build a site to provide them.
+While opening an online business has its advantages — working for yourself, lower overhead costs, fewer barriers to entry and access to a global consumer base — you’ll still need to carefully consider the products and services you want to offer and possibly build a website to provide them.

 As you’re learning how to start a company, one of the first steps is deciding the type of online business to run.
 Consider your skills, any industry-specific knowledge you have and your vision for your life as a business owner.